department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 - How does this page meet your expectations?
 How does it not meet your expectations?

+- (if not mentioned) What questions do you have about what you see here?

 - (if not mentioned) What are your thoughts on the order of the information on this page?

 - (if not mentioned) Did you notice that some of the fields can be edited?
 What are your thoughts on that?

+- (if not mentioned) What questions do you have about this page?
+Do you see anything here that might help you answer those questions?
-- (if not mentioned) Did you notice the FAQ pertaining to what can be edited?
-Could you please go ahead and select this FAQ?
-How does this information help clarify what can be edited - or how does it fall short in clarifying this?"
+- (if needed) Did you notice the question under the "Personal Information" heading?
+Did you think it was clickable?
+Please go ahead and click on the question.
+How does this information help you understand what can be edited?"

 **Things to watch for:**